abraham/remotedata/README.md

   private get view(state: State): string {
-    // Use `fold` to easily define logic based on the state. return fold<TemplateResult, Status, number>(
+    // Use `fold` to easily define logic based on the state.
+    // Fold takes four methods as parameters in the order of Initialized, Pending, Success, Failure
+    // and return a method method that takes a `RemoteData` instance as a parameter.
+    // When returned method gets called with a `RemoteData` state, the method matching the current
+    // state gets called.
+    return fold<TemplateResult, Status, number>(
       // What to do if the state is Initialized.
       () => 'Initialized',